AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/zv58ug.png" width="500" class="m-auto"></p>

-When using this interface for the first time, you need to fill in at least three pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
+When using this interface for the first time, we need to fill in at least three pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `model`, which is the category of the OpenAI DALL-E model we choose to use; here we mainly have one model, and details can be found in the models we provide.
 The last parameter is `prompt`, which is the input for the image generation prompt.

 You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.